-I’m out ‘on tour’ again this October, sharing one of Michael Morpurgo’s (War Horse author) incredible stories ‘I Believe in Unicorns’ which my company has adapted into a solo theatrical storytelling performance.
+I’ve been out ‘on tour’, sharing one of Michael Morpurgo’s (War Horse author) incredible stories ‘I Believe in Unicorns’ which my company has adapted into a solo theatrical storytelling performance.
 The show’s been seen by over 78,000 people nationally and internationally, but I continue to be amazed and delighted by the reactions of both adults and children.
 The story draws the audience in and I see them leaning forward, gasping, laughing, crying.
 I know that this is testament to a great story (hopefully well told!) and to our deep longing for stories.

 Stories really do feed and nurture us, offering us an opportunity to relax and listen, be drawn in and transfixed.
 Stories give meaning to our lives and offer us a deeper understanding of our (and others) culture and history.

 As a parent or grandparent, the time spent sharing a story with our children is one of the most rewarding things that we can do.
 I think this is particularly true at bedtime, snuggled under the covers, in the half light, when we can draw in close, at the end of the day, for a special moment together.